m347h/full-stack-open-part1-c/README.md

 ```
 ## An event handler is a function

-we define the event handler for our buttosn where we declare their onClick attributes:
+we define the event handler for our button where we declare their onClick attributes:
 ```
 <button onClick = {() => setCounter(counter+1)}>
 plus